805th-Shoc/805th-Shoc.github.io/content/docs/project_management/agile-project-discovery-phase.md

 - Post findings publicly in shared Slack channels, etc. to work transparently and inform clients and other vendors
 - Utilize a centralized repository to hold all recorded interviews, workshops, document reviews, etc. in a tool like Dovetail or Confluence
 - Provide your team and clients with short readouts during discovery to share what we’re hearing
-- Create a Google Drive folder for shared documents in the Truss “Public” directory

 ### Sharing Work Externally
 Unless confidentiality issues mean you cannot, talk publicly about what you’re learning.
 You could do this by publishing blog posts or running open show and tells.
 You can usually ask your project’s delivery manager or client success manager about what information can be publicly shared.